isomerpages/nea-cgs/index.md

       size: sm
       backgroundColor: white
       alignment: right
-      subtitle: Our collective effort makes a big difference.
-Every action, no matter how small it seems, contributes to reducing the risk and impact of dengue in Singapore.
+      subtitle: Making small changes to your daily routine can have a big impact on the environment and even save you money!
   - infocols:
       title: Clean & Green Singapore (CGS)
       subtitle: About